feyris-tan/skyscraper/README.md

 At the moment this is not usable at all, but if you want to try messing around with this, please download and install dvb4j first.
 It is available at https://github.com/feyris-tan/dvb4j

-You'll also need to create an application.properties for the database connection.
-I've .gitignore-d this file, because it would contain a password.
+You'll also need to create an sql.properties for the database connection. (see SkyscraperOrm.java for details) I've .gitignore-d this file, because it would contain a password.

 ## Why did you write this?